Clourynth/game_cpusets/README.md

   com.tencent.ig
   com.supercell.clashofclans
   ```
 3. Save the file and reboot your device to apply the changes.

 ---

+## Tested on

+- **Device:** Redmi Note 5 Pro
+- **Processor:** Snapdragon 636
+- **Custom ROM:** Derpfest Android 12L

-## **Notes**
+## Benchmark Results
-- This module only works with devices using a **4+4 CPU cluster configuration**.
-- This module works only on devices/kernel with **Cpuset** supported'
-- Installation will fail if your device uses a different configuration.

----
+- **Minecraft**: Increased from 30 fps to 45 fps.
+- **Squad Busters**: Improved from 40 fps to stable performance to at 60 fps.

+Note: Both games were downscaled to 0.5x for proper CPU benchmarking, ensuring the performance improvements are clearly noticeable.

 ## **License**
 This project is licensed under the **MIT License**.
 See [LICENSE](LICENSE) for more details.